Christmas in the Netherlands: your guide to Dutch holiday foods and celebrations

 Kerstdag, December 25

 Family time!
-Duchies have kerststol for breakfast, which is similar to a hot cross bun but with an extra almond spice surprise filling running in the middle for a loaf of excitement.
+Duchies have kerststol for breakfast, which is similar to a hot cross bun but with an extra almond-spice surprise filling running through the middle for a loaf of excitement.

-Dinner is as close to ‘fine dining’ as the Dutch can get, epitomized by the cosy, hands-on, self-cooking, raclette-styled gourmetten.
+Dinner is as close to ‘fine dining’ as the Dutch can get, epitomised by the cosy, hands-on, self-cooking, raclette-styled gourmetten.

 READ MORE | The ultimate Dutch Christmas playlist

-As a small, sweet afterthought, you can nibble on a piece of kerstkrans, a Dutch almond Christmas pastry ring, which is cut into small strips of ever-decreasing thickness, so that the whole extended family is able to indulge.
+As a small, sweet afterthought, you can nibble on a piece of kerstkrans, a Dutch almond Christmas pastry ring, cut into strips of ever-decreasing thickness, so that the whole extended family can indulge in.

 Tweede Kerstdag, December 26

-Dutch Boxing Day is spent eating leftovers, often with the family who couldn’t make it on Christmas day.
-People often take a slow and gentle stroll mid-day to ease the tight bellies from eating too much hearty, home-made food.
+Dutch Boxing Day is spent eating leftovers, often with the family who couldn’t make it on Christmas Day.
+People usually take a slow and gentle stroll midday to ease the tight bellies from eating too much hearty, homemade food.

-Most shops in the Netherlands are closed on December 26, showing continuing Dutch resistance to the tradition of spending quality time together as 22 million British families do during Boxing Day sales.
+Most shops in the Netherlands are closed on December 26, showing continuing Dutch resistance to the tradition of spending quality time together (meanwhile, 22 million British families are hitting the Boxing Day sales).

 photo-of-a-snowy-road-in-Amsterdam